Detecting Traces of Light-Quark Yukawa Couplings to the Higgs Boson in Fragmentation Products

 \sectionPaper{Generalizations and extensions} Beyond the basic example of $pp \to VHh$ that we chose here to keep things simple and analytically tractable, unsuppressed YFAs featuring sea-quark cancellations can be constructed for any Higgs production process with a source of parity violation at present and future colliders.
 A straightforward generalization is to tag target fragmentation hadrons in other such processes, including vector boson fusion (VBF), with much higher rates than $VH$.
 A more powerful extension is to exploit the same physical mechanism in dihadron fragmentation $q, \bar{q} \to h_1 h_2 X$, where a closely related chiral-odd correlation $H_{h_1 h_2/q}^\sphericalangle$ exists between the (anti)quark transverse polarization and the relative transverse momentum $R_T^\mu = p_T^{h_1} - p_T^{h_2} \sim \lqcd$ of the two hadrons with respect to the fragmentation axis~\cite{Collins:1993kq, Ji:1993vw, Jaffe:1997hf, Bianconi:1999cd, Bianconi:1999uc, Radici:2001na, Boer:2003ya, Metz:2016swz, Ebert:2021jhy, Pitonyak:2023gjx, Rogers:2024nhb, Pitonyak:2025lin}.
 This \emph{interference dihadron fragmentation function} (IFF) has already been determined from data~\cite{Courtoy:2012ry, Cocuzza:2023vqs}; a further advantage is that these pairs of nearby hadrons can typically be reconstructed in the central detector volume.
 The IFF induces a YFA in weak Higgs production processes featuring final-state quarks or antiquarks, examples of which are shown in \fig{other_processes}.
 They range from \textbf{(a)}~VBF at the LHC ($f = q, \bq$), to the cleaner environment and high rates of VBF at a possible LHeC ($f = e^-$)~\cite{Ahmadova:2025vzd}, and to the pristine conditions of \textbf{(b)}~$VH$ production with a hadronic $V$ decay at a future $e^+e^-$ collider.
-For real, SM-like Yukawa couplings, the relevant azimuthal modulations are proportional to \textbf{(a)}~$\eps(P, k_f, p_H, R_T)$, with $P$ the total dihadron momentum and $k_f$ the momentum of the second jet (or final-state lepton), and \textbf{(b)}~$\eps(P, q, p_H, R_T)$ with $q = (\Ecm, \vec{0})$ in the center-of-mass frame.
+For real, SM-like Yukawa couplings, the relevant azimuthal modulations are proportional to \textbf{(a)}~$\eps(P, k_f, p_H, R_T)$, with $P$ the total dihadron momentum and $k_f$ the momentum of the second jet (or final-state lepton), and \textbf{(b)}~$\eps(P, q, p_H, R_T)$ with $q^\mu = (\Ecm, \vec{0})$ in the center-of-mass frame.
 We leave phenomenological studies of this rich new field of Higgs precision physics to future work.
-We point out that one can also recast our results in the language of (nuclear) Energy-Energy Correlators~\cite{Guo:2024jch, Chen:2024bpj, Lee:2025okn, Guo:2025zwb, Chang:2025kgq, Kang:2025zto, Herrmann:2025fqy}, use reconstructed forward jets instead of hadrons, explore structurally similar~\cite{Bacchetta:2023njc} (but Sudakov-suppressed) observables involving transverse momentum-dependent PDFs and FFs, or extend them to (pseudo)scalar BSM states interacting with quarks as in \eq{lagrangian}, which may lead to novel search strategies.
+We point out that one can also recast our results in the language of Nucleon Energy and Energy-Energy Correlators~\cite{Cao:2023oef, Guo:2024jch, Chen:2024bpj, Lee:2025okn, Guo:2025zwb, Chang:2025kgq, Kang:2025zto, Herrmann:2025fqy}, use reconstructed forward jets instead of hadrons, explore structurally similar~\cite{Bacchetta:2023njc} (but Sudakov-suppressed) observables involving transverse momentum-dependent PDFs and FFs, or extend them into novel search strategies for (pseudo)scalar BSM states.